Smith8154/homebridge-airgradient/README.md

  - Add a single AirGradient device into HomeKit
  - Reporting values for PM 2.5, PM 10, TVOC, and NOx (HomeKit currently does not support any of the other sensors on AirGradient devices)
+ - Supports multiple AirGradient devices

 ### Planned Features

  - Reporting of hardware details (manufacturer, serial number, and model) into HomeKit
- - Support for multiple AirGradient devices

 ### Contributing